Social Icons

 Directed by Joel Zwick

-Nia Vardalos wrote a masterpiece of a screenplay and when the movie was made with her starring in it, she nor the studio could believe the movie would be a sleeper box office hit.
-I mean, the budget was just $5 million and the take home was over $360 million.
+Nia Vardalos wrote a masterpiece of a screenplay, and when the movie was made with her starring in it, neither she nor the studio could have predicted it would become a sleeper box office hit.
+I mean, the budget was just 5 million, and it ended up making over 360 million.

-It set box office records during its release, and the film at the 75th Academy Awards, was nominated for the Academy Award for Best Original Screenplay.
-Not only that it was a great production and was well received by all.
+It set box office records during its release and was nominated for the Academy Award for Best Original Screenplay at the 75th Academy Awards.
+Not only that, it was a great production and was well-received by audiences and critics alike.

-In the end the movie was just an amazing romantic comedy that deserved all the praises that it got.
-I do not know why this was done, but a second part called, My Big Fat Greek Wedding 2 was done and released fourteen years after the first film.
-It was neither a critical or commercial success as the first film even though it was written by Vardalos and starred practically the same cast.
-The whole spirit of the first film was missing in this sequel.
+In the end, the movie is an amazing romantic comedy that deserves all the praise it received.
+I’m not sure why this happened, but a sequel, My Big Fat Greek Wedding 2, was released fourteen years after the first film.
+It was neither a critical nor commercial success like the first, even though it was written by Vardalos and starred practically the same cast.
+The magic of the original was missing in the sequel.

 0 comments: